kkkddder/BuildingNYC/README.md

 # BuildingNYC
 Hurricane Sandy devastated the Staten Island neighborhood of Oakwood Beach, where 43 people lost their lives.
 What recovery plans were available to the town?
 Did it have a history of flooding?
 Who lived there?
 Has the town recovered, or been transformed in some fundamental way?
 Which lots were most affected?
 And what differences were there in the impact on different lots by factors such as location and assessed value?
 Our project delves into these questions as it explores the story of Oakwood, a neighborhood plagued with flooding and planning problems for decades.
 For the survivors of Sandy, it is a success story where the state finally stepped in with a buy out and wetlands reseeding plan that the majority of residents were thrilled to receive, though it left some steadfast owners isolated in a transformed landscape.
 Our website reveals when and which homes were demolished, and offers many interactive features that reveal hidden patterns in Oakwood's profound transfomation.
-Our site is called "Razing NYC."
+Our site is called "Razing NYC", which we introduce at the top with a fish eye photo of Oakwood:

 ![Add image](https://raw.githubusercontent.com/kkkddder/BuildingNYC/master/Images_ReadMe/TitleShot.png)